marinehadd/aws-cloudops-networking/content/Day 3 - AWS Advanced Networking/LAB.md

 Now the architecture is set up.
 You can try ssh to the instances and try to ping them.

 **Test public connectivity to your public instance:**
-- Open a terminal window, log in to the Ec2 instance in the Private subnet of the VPC 1.
+- Open a terminal window, ssh in to the Ec2 instance in the Private subnet of the VPC 1.
 - *ping* the private IP address of your instance  in the VPC 2 ( *ping X.X.X.X* )